-The bench is designed as a modular system for a single model with a length of 2.20 metres, for creating aggregations in long alignments that mark out and delimit public space.
+The benches are designed as a modular system with two model with a length of 1,50 and 2,20 metres, for creating aggregations in long alignments that mark out and delimit public space.
 The 0,7 meters single chair completes the collection.
 The height and inclination of the back, together with the seat height, enable the Mook bench to provide a comfortable resting position.
 Can be supplied with the armrest accessory.

 A combination of sheet metal supports with a thickness of 10 mm and a single section formed by FSC®-certified tropical wood beams.
 Anchored with 12 mm-diameter rods, screwed into the embedded metal supports and fastened to the ground with epoxy resin.